NadiyaS/magento_test/README.md

-# Scenario based deployment
+# Scenario-based deployment
 Link https://devdocs.magento.com/cloud/deploy/scenario-based-deployment.html

-Add module to your code
+Add module to your code,
 change hook scripts in .magento.app.yaml to merge with new custom scenario from the module

 ```yaml